 I know, I know.
 Using cash is in many ways not as convenient as just using your card, but you’ll save so much money by doing so.

-If you’re not going to give up credit cards than at least make sure you’re using a credit card that gives you good rates such as these cards.
+If you’re not going to give up credit cards then at least make sure you’re using a credit card that gives you good rates such as these cards.

 16. Refinance Your Loans